 Students may either be placed in a single bedroom within a shared apartment OR in a single bedroom within apartment with only single bedrooms.
 Each apartment will have an equipped kitchen, living room, and bathroom.

 While CEA recommends that you choose one of our Prague housing options, you may opt to arrange independent housing.
 If your ideal housing scenario includes a more independent living situation with specific criteria – such as many roommates, location, décor, size, etc. – then independent housing might be the best option for you.
 Unfortunately, CEA cannot guarantee housing preferences.

 Use the online housing application form to request permission for this option no later than the application closure date.
 You will receive a rebate for your CEA housing payment if and when your request is approved.
 Rebates are not granted to students who move out of their CEA housing or who pursue independent living arrangements after the application closure date.
 Keep in mind, CEA will not provide you with any assistance setting up independent housing.

 Get out and explore!
 Excursions are offered for most semester, year, and summer programs*.
-Semester students are typically offered three excursions and summer students are typically offered two excursions.
+Semester students are typically offered between two to three excursions and summer students are typically offered between one to two excursions.
 You’ll receive a calendar of excursions during orientation; here are a few day and overnight excursions we’ve offered in the past.